 Disadvantages of CLI

-- Learning and remembering type commands is hard.
+- Learning and remembering to type commands is hard.

 - It can be very confusing.

-- Surfing web, graphics, etc are a few tasks that are hard or impossible to do on the command line.
+- Surfing the web, graphics, etc, are a few tasks that are hard or impossible to do on the command line.

-Q #13) Enlist some Linux distributors (Distros) along with its usage?
+Q #13) Enlist some Linux distributors (Distros) along with their usage.

-Answer: Different parts of LINUX say kernel, system environment, graphical programs, etc are developed by different organizations.
+Answer: Different parts of Linux, such as the kernel, system environment, graphical programs, etc, are developed by different organizations.
 LINUX Distributions (Distros) assemble all these different parts of Linux and give us a compiled operating system to be installed and used.

 There are around six hundred Linux distributors.
 Some of the important ones are:

-- UBuntu: It is a well known Linux Distribution with a lot of pre-installed apps and easy to use repositories libraries.
+- UBuntu: It is a well-known Linux Distribution with a lot of pre-installed apps and easy-to-use repositories and libraries.
 It is very easy to use and works like a MAC operating system.

-- Debian: It is the most stable, quicker and user-friendly Linux Distributors.
+- Debian: It is the most stable, quickest, and user-friendly Linux distribution.

-- Red Hat Enterprise: It is to be used commercially and to be well tested before release.
+- Red Hat Enterprise: It is to be used commercially and well-tested before release.
 It usually provides a stable platform for a long time.

-- Arch Linux: Every package is to be installed by you and is not suitable for beginners.
+- Arch Linux: Every package has to be installed by you and is not suitable for beginners.

 Q #14) How can you determine the total memory used by LINUX?